 When they ask for help with homework, I can slow down and focus as I help them instead of just giving them rushed advice as I pass by.

 I've found that changing my approach helps me to enjoy motherhood more and helps my kids to sense that I enjoy being a mom; that I enjoy being their mom.
 With the busy pace of life, it is easy to get caught up in just getting things done.
 If we can remember to get those things done with a purpose in mind, we are deliberately being the mom our kids need.

 Karen Thomas is a stay at home mom of four daughters, has been on the PTA board at her kids' school for four years, and is a volunteer at her church, in addition to her activities as a volunteer soccer referee, a piano teacher, and a runner.
-Her column will appear here every Thursday.
+Her column will appear here every other week.
 Comments are welcome.